-- A10.100 In complying with this requirement in relation to Subscribers who are Consumers, we expect providers to provide information in an End-of-Contract Notification with the following given first: - a) the date on which the Commitment Period for that contract will end; - b) the current monthly subscription price paid by the subscriber and the monthly subscription price that will come into effect once the Commitment Period ends. - A10.101 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A10.102 Where an End-of-Contract Notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) the date on which the Commitment Period for that contract will end; - b) the monthly subscription price currently paid by the Subscriber; - c) the monthly subscription price that will come into effect once the Commitment Period ends; - d) details of the options available at the end of the Commitment Period; and - e) a message that further information is available, including tariffs that the provider is required to tell the Subscriber about, and an indication of where that information is available. - A10.103 The remaining information required by Condition C1.24 should be made available to the Subscriber in a single location, which is referred to in paragraph A10.102e). - A10.104 Condition C1.28 also requires that "[i]f the Relevant Customer is a Consumer, the End-of-Contract Notification must also be separate and distinct from any other communication".
+- b) the current monthly subscription price paid by the subscriber and the monthly subscription price that will come into effect once the Commitment Period ends. - A6.103 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A6.104 Where an End-of-Contract Notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) the date on which the Commitment Period for that contract will end; - b) the monthly subscription price currently paid by the Subscriber; - c) the monthly subscription price that will come into effect once the Commitment Period ends; - d) details of the options available at the end of the Commitment Period; and - e) a message that further information is available, including tariffs that the provider is required to tell the Subscriber about, and an indication of where that information is available. - A6.105 The remaining information required by Condition C1.24 should be made available to the Subscriber in a single location, which is referred to in paragraph A6.104e). - A6.106 Condition C1.28 also requires that "[i]f the Relevant Customer is a Consumer, the End-of-Contract Notification must also be separate and distinct from any other communication".